adwait1-g/adwait1-g.github.io/_posts/REBESeries/2019-11-10-understanding-the-loader-part1-how-does-an-executable-get-loaded-to-memory.md

 The helper program is quite a complex program to describe in a single post.

-We just skimmed through how dependencies of a loaded object mapped, didn't go into detail.
+We are not clear as to how the helper program identifies all the dependencies of an object(an executable or a shared object).

 We came across some interesting data structures like ```struct link_map```, **Auxillary vector**, ```struct filebuf```, ```struct loadcmd``` etc., and all functions revolve around these data structures.